Causal Inference in Recommender Systems: A Survey and Future Directions: Why Causal Inference is Needed for Recommender Systems

 Causal theory enables us to identify the root cause of data bias by scrutinizing the generation procedure of recommendation data and mitigating the impact of bias through causal recommendation modeling.

 \textbf{Causal view of data bias.} The main source of bias effect in recommendation is the backdoor path (Fig.~\ref{fig:DAGs}(b)), where a confounder ($Z$) simultaneously affects the inputs ($X$) and interactions ($Y$).
 Due to the existence of the backdoor path, directly estimating the correlation between $X$ and $Y$ will suffer from spurious correlations, leading to a recommendation score higher than $X$ deserved.
 For instance, item popularity affects the exposure probability of an item in a previous recommendation strategy and interaction probability due to user conformity.
-Due to ignoring item popularity, CF methods will assign higher scores to popular items, leading to over-recommendation, \ie popularity bias.
-In the causal dictionary, this type of bias effect is termed as \textit{confounding bias}.
+Due to ignoring item popularity, CF methods will assign higher scores to items with higher exposure in previous recommendation strategies, leading to over-recommendation, \ie popularity bias.
+In the causal terminology, this type of bias effect is termed as \textit{confounding bias}.
 Beyond confounding bias, another source of bias in recommendation is the gap between the observed interactions and true user preference matching.
 Some item attributes directly affect the status of interactions.

 \textbf{Causal recommendation modeling.} The key to eliminating bias effects lies in modeling the causal effect of $X$ on $Y$ instead of the correlation between them.
 In causal language, it means viewing $X$ and $Y$ as treatment and outcome variables, respectively.
 The causal effect denotes to what extent $Y$ changes according to $X$, \ie the changes of $Y$ when forcibly changing the value of $X$ from a reference status to the observed value.
 To estimate such a causal effect, it is thus essential to incorporate conventional causal inference techniques into recommender models.
+Consider video recommendations on platforms like YouTube and Netflix.
+Here, $X$ represents user preference while $Y$ symbolizes users' click behaviors.
+In an ideal setting, users' click behaviors should be directly influenced by their preferences.
+However, at times, external factors like an enticing video cover (represented by $Z$) might introduce bias.